albn-itu/uni-notes/semester-11/hpgp-notes.md

         - `CreateUnsortedDispatchPairsJob`: Merge all overlapping body pairs from the previous step with joint pairs from the joint system.
         - `CreateDispatchPairPhasesJob`: Create phases for multi-threading.
 (I don't know what this means)

+##### Deep dive (Week 12)

+- Starts in `BuildPhysicsWorld.OnUpdate`
+- Calls `PhysicsWorldBuilder.SchedulePhysicsWorldBuild`
+    - Queries the number of dynamic, static bodies and joints.
+    - If the number of static bodies has changed since last frame, it rebuilds the static BVH.
+    - If there are any dynamic bodies it runs `Jobs.CreateRigidBodies` to create them in the physics world and their motiosn using `Jobs.CreateMotions`.
+    - It also creates the static bodies using `Jobs.CreateRigidBodies`.
+    - Then we build the joints using `Jobs.CreateJoints`.
+    - Finally we schedule the broad phase jobs using `world.CollisionWorld.ScheduleBuildBroadPhaseJobs`.
+        - This builds the static tree using `ScheduleStaticTreeBuildJobs`
+        - And `ScheduleDynamicTreeBuildJobs` builds the dynamic tree.
+        - Which both eventually call `BoundingVolumeHierarchy.Build`
+            - This builds the BVH
+            - `BuildFirstNLevels`: Builds the first N levels of the tree sequentially
+            - `BuildBranchesJob`: Builds the branches of the tree in parallel
+                - `BuildBranch`: Does all the work by calling:
+                    - `Builder.Build`
+                        - `Builder.ProcessSmallRange`: Is called if the range is small enough to be processed directly.
+                            - `Builder.ComputeAxisAndPivot`: Computes the axis and pivot for splitting the AABBs.
+                            - `Builder.SortRange`: Sorts the AABBs in the range based on the pivot and axis.
+                            - `Builder.CreateChildren`: Creates the child nodes for the AABBs in the range.
+                        - `Builder.ProcessLargeRange`: Is called if the range is too large to be processed directly
+                            - Splits the range to process
+                            - `Builder.Segregate`: Takes a part of the range and processes it
+                                - `Builder.SplitRange`: Splits the range into two parts
+                            - `Builder.SegregateSAH`: Uses Surface Area Heuristic to split the range
+                                - `Builder.ProcessAxis`: Processes the AABBs along a given axis to find the best split point.
+            - `FinalizeTreeJob`: Finalizes the tree structure
+- Now we have the BVHs built we can use it in `BroadPhaseSystem`
+    - Which calls `ScheduleBroadPhaseJobs`
+        - Which calls `ScheduleFindOverlapsJob`
+            - Which calls `DynamicVsDynamicFindOverlappingPairsJob` and `StaticVsDynamicFindOverlappingPairsJob`
+                - These both call `BVHOverlap` or `SelfBVHOverlap` which traverse the BVHs to find overlapping AABBs.
+        - Then we call `ScheduleCreatePhasedDispatchPairsJob`
+            - Which calls `CreateUnsortedDispatchPairsJob` and `CreateDispatchPairPhasesJob`
+                - These create the dispatch pairs for the narrow phase.

+##### Incremental Broadphase (Week 13)

+- Unity Physics supports incremental broadphase updates to optimize performance when only a few objects move.
+- Instead of rebuilding the entire BVH each frame, only the parts of the tree that have changed are updated.
+- This is done by keeping track of which objects have moved and updating their AABBs in the BVH
+    - The BVH is a 4-way hierarchical bounding volume tree with AABBs as volumes.
+    - At each level the subdomain is split in 4
+    - A leaf node can contain 4 colliders
+    - The spatial split can be done using the Surface Area Heuristic (SAH)
+        - SAH is a method for determining the optimal way to split a set of objects in a BVH.
+        - It works by calculating the surface area of the bounding boxes of the objects and using that to determine the best split point.
+- When building the broadphase the splitting is done based on the centers of the colliders.
+- After the splitting process is done, the AABBs in the leaf nodes get set and the inner node's AABBs get computed as the union of the AABBs of its children.
+This process is called bottom-up refitting.
+    - The parallel implementation of this work starts by sequentially building some N levels until enough branches are created to be processed in parallel.
+        -  N is usually the number of worker threads plus 1
+- Now, the general idea behind the incremental broadphase is that when a collider moves, changes size, changes its filter, gets added or removed, we only need to update the parts of the BVH that are affected by that change.
+- In most cases the incremental update is optional and turned off.
+    - To avoid having to detect changes, the incremental broadphase can be user guided.
+- In most cases it works like this:
+    - When a collider moves, its AABB is updated in the BVH.
+    - If the new AABB still fits within its current leaf node, no further action is needed.
+    - If the new AABB no longer fits, then we refit the tree.
+    - After refitting, if the score is above a certain threshold, then we remove the collider from the tree and reinsert it.
+        - The score is calculated based on how much the AABB overlaps other AABBs in the tree.
+- Then in the background we create an entirely new tree that is "perfect" and swap it in when it's done.
+    - This is done to avoid the tree becoming too unbalanced over time.
+- The insertion algorithm works by:
+    - Starting at the root node and traversing down the tree to find the best leaf node to insert the new AABB into.
+    - We then make sure the tree is still correct, by updating the AABBs of the parent nodes.
+- The removal algorithm works by:
+    - Simply removing it.
+We dont update the AABBs

 #### Narrow phase

 - The Gilbert-Johnson-Keerthi (GJK) algorithm is a method for calculating the minimum distance between two convex shapes.
 It works by: